edwardguil/doughnotshoot/README.md

 # Dough Not Shoot - A Multiplayer Game!

 Dough Not Shoot is a friendly multiplayer game.
 All the assets were hand crafted from playdough, keyed, then mapped into the game.
 It was was built for the 2 day 2022 UQCS Hackathon and ended up winning the [Best Design Award.](https://uqcs.org/showcase/).
-The game can be played [here](https://drawde96.itch.io/dough-not-shoot), although there is no guarantee anyone else will be playing with you!
+The game can be played [here](https://drawde96.itch.io/dough-not-shoot), then by clicking test game.

 #### The Game